raul23/chatbots/README.rst

 """""""""""""""
 These are the functionalities that I have added to the base project:

-- The chatbot will greet you (when you tell it "hello") based on the hour of the day:
+- The chatbot will greet you (when you first tell it "hello") based on the hour of the day:

-  - Good morning! (before 12pm)
+  - **Good morning!** (before 12pm)
-  - Good afternoon! (between 12pm and 18)
+  - **Good afternoon!** (between 12pm and 18)
-  - Good evening! (after 18)
+  - **Good evening!** (after 18)
+- The chatbot will respond to a "goodbye" randomly.
+These are the possible answers:

+  "Talk to you later!", "Have a nice day!", "Bye!", "See you later!", "Nice talking to you!"
 - Since the chatbot is based on the library `math.js <https://mathjs.org/>`_, it will be able to respond to all sorts of computation questions such as adding/multiplying, converting some units to other units, etc: